lukegreen109/lukegreen109.github.io/_pages/about.md

   - /about.html
 ---

 I am a math masters student at Brigham Young University set to graduate April 2026.
-My math research background began in spectral graph theory and is now in active learning.
-I have sought to strike a balance between theoretical and computational skills, and I don't value one over the other.
+My research experience has mainly been concerned with spectral graph theory and active learning.
+Coming soon: a paper on the Construction and Properties of Non-Backtracking Matrices of Graphs.
+My thesis will be on improvements to the state-of-the-art online batch selection methods for deep neural network training and how introducing randomness can lead to faster convergence in prediction space.

 Research Interests
 ======
 My interests are centered around the Mathematics of Machine Learning.
 I appreciate rigorous mathematical treatment of machine learning methods, and I am especially interested in foundational understanding of deep learning and neural networks.

-- Bayesian Inference/Statistics
+- Uncertainty Quantification
 - Sampling Methods
 - Dimensionality Reduction
 - Randomized Methods